Dental Implants – Issaquah, WA

 The Top Modern Choice for Replacing Teeth

 Traditional tooth replacement solutions like dental bridges have their advantages, but they also come with drawbacks.
 The most notable one is that they can’t do anything about the missing tooth roots that used to stimulate your jawbone and keep it healthy.
-With dental implants, we can give you a new smile that looks and feels as much like your natural one as possible – complete with new artificial roots!
+With dental implants from our Issaquah, WA dentist, we can give you a new smile that looks and feels as much like your natural one as possible – complete with new artificial roots!
 Give us a call today to schedule a dental implant consultation with Dr. Sherman.

 - In-House Dental Implant Surgery

 - CT/Cone Beam Scanner for More Accurate Treatment Planning

 What are Dental Implants?